cloudtraineer/DevOpsToolkit/Jenkins/Jenkins_installation.md

 ## Install Jenkins on EC2 (Amazon Linux 2)
  You can install jenkins using the rpm or by setting up the repo.
-We will set up the repo so that we can update it easily in the future.
+We will set up the repo to update it easily in the future.
    Get the latest version of jenkins from https://pkg.jenkins.io/redhat-stable/ and install
    ```sh
    sudo yum update –y